How To Insure Your Jewelry

 Making Your Own Valuation

-If you have a lot of items in your home, your first step should be to sort through all the jewelry that you have and then to determine what you would like to insure and what is not worth insuring.
+If you have a lot of items in your home, your first step should be to sort through all the jewelry that you have and then determine what you would like to insure and what is not worth insuring.

 You can do this relatively quickly and easily by sorting out your jewelry into categories such as: